vsnits/nophone/README.md

        ― Nikola Tesla

   ## Liberty
-   You may don't have a phone just because you have a freedom to.
+   You may don't have a phone simply because you have a freedom to. <br>
-   If everyone makes lobothomy, you aren't forced to do so.
+   If everyone makes lobothomy, you aren't forced to do so. <br>
-   You have a freedom of choise along with the other freedoms like transportation, vote and communication.
+   You have a freedom of choise along with the other freedoms <br>
+   like transportation, vote and communication. <br>
-   If you are not able to use your freedoms learn how.
+   If you are not able to use your freedoms learn how. <br>
-   If it's not possible to use your freedoms fight for.
+   If it's not possible to use your freedoms fight for. <br>

   > “We are not rich by what we possess but by what we can do without.”
       ― Immanuel Kant